 It is notable that the X100T has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100T and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+Both the X100T and the M Typ 240 have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100T Manual (free pdf) or the online Leica M Typ 240 Manual.
+Further information on the features and operation of the X100T and M Typ 240 can be found, respectively, in the Fujifilm X100T Manual (free pdf) or the online Leica M Typ 240 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100T and the Leica M Typ 240?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.